Insolation

 What is Insolation?

-Insolation refers to the amount of solar energy (or solar radiation) received per unit area at the Earth’s surface.
-It is typically measured in watts per square meter (W/m²) and varies depending on several factors, such as the Earth's position relative to the Sun, the angle of sunlight, and the season.
-Insolation plays a key role in the Earth’s energy balance, influencing everything from weather systems to ecosystems and human activities.
+Insolation is the term used to describe the amount of solar radiation or sunlight that received per unit area at the Earth’s surface.
+Which measured in watts per square meter (W/m²).
+It varies depending on several factors such as the Earth's position relative to the Sun, the angle of sunlight and the season.
+Insolation is important because it affects the Earth’s temperature, influencing everything from weather systems to ecosystems and human activities.

 The Laws Governing Insolation